nv-legate/cupynumeric/docs/cupynumeric/source/user/Legate Task tutorial.rst

 **Understanding this example -**

-The code runs a simple function, which replaces the contents of the output array with the contents of the input array. cuPyNumeric arrays, like in_arr and out_arr, are quite similar to NumPy arrays but are backed by Legate stores for parallel execution across GPUs and CPUs.
+The code runs a function that replaces the contents of the output array with the contents of the input array. cuPyNumeric arrays, like in_arr and out_arr, are quite similar to NumPy arrays but are backed by Legate stores for parallel execution across GPUs and CPUs.